 The grades used to meet our entry requirements must include:

 - SQA: Highers: Mathematics at B. Higher Applications of Mathematics is not accepted in place of Higher Mathematics.
 National 5s: English at C.

-- A Levels: Mathematics at grade B, or AS Mathematics at grade A (if A Level is not taken).
-GCSEs: English at grade C or 4.
+- A Levels: Mathematics at B, or AS Mathematics at A (if A Level not taken).
+GCSEs: English at C or 4.

-- IB: HL Mathematics at grade 5 or SL Mathematics at grade 6.
-Mathematical Studies is not accepted for any of our Economics programmes.
+- IB: HL: Mathematics at 5.
+SL: Mathematics at 6 (if not at HL).
+Mathematical Studies is not accepted for any of our Economics degrees.
+SL: English at 5.

 We welcome applications from students studying a wide range of international qualifications.